-There will be a collective reading and reflective discussion on Audre Lorde’s The Master’s Tools Will Never Dismantle the Master’s House in Gallery 4 at 7-8pm.
-Alongside, watch a selection of short films that critically engage with the concept of the PERIPHERY as navigated by people of colour, and browse a selection of books that have influenced and inspired the collective in the Reading Room, Gallery 3.
+From 7-8pm participate in a collective reading and discussion of Audre Lorde’s The Master’s Tools Will Never Dismantle the Master’s House.
+Alongside, watch a selection of short films that critically engage with the concept of PERIPHERY as navigated by people of colour and browse a selection of books courtesy of the Black Feminist Bookshop that have influenced and inspired the collective in the Reading Room, Gallery 3.

 Visitors are invited to add their own stories to a giant interactive map of the local area, whilst listening to a soundtrack scored by the group.
 Join artists and participants in the Kitchen for special cocktails mixed by SLG Flavour Cravers for the evening.

 With support from Company Drinks.

 Jessica Ashman, I Don’t Protest, I Just Dance In My Shadow, 2017.
 5 min 20 sec

 Jessica Ashman, Hold Tight, 2017.
 5 min 20 sec